adbar/geokelone/README.rst

 Integration
 -----------

-For a language-independent solution in the Python world, I would suggest `polyglot <https://github.com/aboSamoor/polyglot>`_.
+For a language-independent solution in the Python world, see `polyglot <https://github.com/aboSamoor/polyglot>`_.

 References